 We will pay the cost of soliciting proxies.
 Our directors, officers and other employees, without additional compensation, may solicit proxies personally or in writing, by telephone, e-mail, or otherwise.
 We are required to request that any brokers, trustees and other nominees who hold shares in their names furnish our proxy materials to the beneficial owners of the shares, and we must reimburse these brokers, trustees and other nominees for the expenses of doing so in accordance with statutory fee schedules.
-We do not plan to engage a proxy solicitor in connection with the Annual Meeting.
+We will pay Georgeson a base shareholder meeting service fee of \$15,000, plus certain applicable supplemental fees and costs and expenses.
+In addition, Georgeson and certain related persons will be indemnified against certain liabilities arising out of or in connection with the engagement.